keunwoo/jupyterhub-sumo/README.md

 * Cooperates with letsencrypt.org SSL cert serving
 * Use sudospawner to reduce setuid root surface area
 * Easy setup under vagrant for local development
-* Easy setup under a remote VM environment
+* Easy setup under a remote VM environment in Google Compute Engine

 In the parlance of our times, this is an "opinionated" stack.